niftrr/blockchain-developer-bootcamp-final-project/docs/design_pattern_decisions.md

 ### `CollateralManager`
 * `deposit()`, `withdraw()` and `retrieve()`:
-  * Uses the `IERC721` interface to transfer ERC721 token tokenIds to and from the contract.
+  * Use the `IERC721` interface to transfer ERC721 token tokenIds to and from the contract.

 ### `Configurator`
 * Uses the `ILendingPool` interface to: